-All resident students (including apartment students) are required to be on campus by curfew time.
-Students will be permitted access to the Administration Building and Library Building till 1am.
-Students may not leave the Residence Hall area until 6:00 a.m.
-Should an emergency arise, consult first with the Resident Assistants.
-Failure to comply will results in disciplinary action see page 24 for detailed information.
+All resident students are required to be on campus by curfew time.
+Students can reside in the commons area until 3 a.m.
+Should an emergency arise, please consult first with the Resident Assistants.
+Failure to comply will result in disciplinary action, see page 24 for detailed information.